Ben Atkins: Casting

-Upon graduating from Deakin University with a BA degree in Drama, Cousins took on a 50-word guest role on Neighbours as an Attendant in a scene where established character Billy Kennedy went bungee jumping.
-When the producers rang Cousins several months later to offer him the more substantial role of Ben Atkins he accepted.
-Cousins in an interview with TV Week, "I could hardly believe it when they rang and said I had the part, "It’s a big jolt, I’ve been used to leading a student’s life until now.
+Cousins had previously appeared in a 50-word guest role not long after he graduated from Deakin University in 1996.
+Several months later, he went up for the role of Ben and admitted that he "could hardly believe it" when he was told he had the part of Ben, the illegitimate son of Ruth Wilkinson (Ailsa Piper).
+He told Caron James of TV Week: "It's a big jolt.
+I've been used to leading a student's life until now.
 But I enjoy it so much.
-I can get up at 5 am with a smile on my face, and sail into work every morning".
+I can get up at 5 am with a smile on my face, and I sail into work every morning."
+He made his first appearance as Ben on 9 April 1997.

 Cousins became "a local hero" following his casting, as the show is filmed in his home city of Melbourne.
-Cousins developed a close bond with Ailsa Piper, who plays Ben's mother Ruth Wilkinson, and he described her as his surrogate mother.
-He explained, "When I got the part, everyone told me how vicious and cut-throat the TV industry was.
+He developed a close bond with Piper, and he described her as his surrogate mother.
+He explained: "When I got the part, everyone told me how vicious and cut-throat the TV industry was.
 But when I arrived at the studio on my first day, Ailsa ran up to me, gave me this huge hug and said 'Welcome!'.
 It was definitely a great start!"

-In a 1998 interview with The Weekly News, Cousins detailed how winning the role of Ben left him feeling under constant pressure.
+In a 1998 interview with a reporter from The Weekly News, Cousins revealed how winning the role of Ben left him feeling under constant pressure.
 He found it difficult to cope with the fame and recognition.
+He also had to quit his job of teaching abseiling because his work on Neighbours took up too much of his time.